 - Prepare for change.
 Make a list of unexpected changes that could surface in the next year and map out an action plan for managing each possibility.

 - Be flexible.
 Remember that you’ll never be able to plan for every possibility.
 Expect the unexpected.

 - Get organized.
-Use PHA’s Empowered Patient Online Toolkit to organize your medical paperwork, prepare yourself for emergencies, and help your medical team provide the best care possible.
+Use PHA’s tips to organize your insurance information, prepare yourself and emergency medical personnel for emergencies, and organize information on your supplemental oxygen needs.

 - Educate your friends and family.
 Teach loved ones about your illness to build a strong PH support network, made up of people who understand your needs.
 Invite your friends and family to your doctors’ appointments and support group meetings.

 - Connect with others living with PH.
-Connect with other people living with PH through local support group meetings, Facebook and PHA email groups.
+Connect with other people living with PH through local support group meetings, Facebook groups and PHA email mentors.

 - Be real.
 Maintaining a positive outlook is one way many patients try to approach living with a chronic illness.
 At the same time, it’s important to acknowledge that life with PH can be difficult. and it’s okay to be sad or even angry at times.
 Be real about how you feel.